DNAProject/DNA/README.md

 ```

-Fetch the dependent third-party packages with glide.
+Fetch the dependent third-party packages with Glide.

+`SeedList`
 ````shell
 $ cd DNA
 $ glide install
 ````

-Build the source with make
+Build the source code with make.

 ```shell
 $ make
 ```

-After building the source code, you could see two executable programs you may need:
+After building the source code, you should see two executable programs you may need:

 * `node`: the node program
 * `nodectl`: command line tool for node control